Singularitarianism: History

-With the support of NASA, Google and a broad range of technology forecasters and technocapitalists, the Singularity University opened in June 2009 at the NASA Research Park in Silicon Valley with the goal of preparing the next generation of leaders to address the challenges of accelerating change.
+With the support of NASA, Google, and a broad range of technology forecasters and technocapitalists, the Singularity University opened in 2009 at the NASA Research Park in Silicon Valley with the goal of preparing the next generation of leaders to address the challenges of accelerating change.

-In July 2009, many prominent Singularitarians participated in a conference organized by the Association for the Advancement of Artificial Intelligence (AAAI) to discuss the potential impact of robots and computers and the impact of the hypothetical possibility that they could become self-sufficient and able to make their own decisions.
-They discussed the possibility and the extent to which computers and robots might be able to acquire any level of autonomy, and to what degree they could use such abilities to possibly pose any threat or hazard (i.e., cybernetic revolt).
-They noted that some machines have acquired various forms of semi-autonomy, including being able to find power sources on their own and being able to independently choose targets to attack with weapons.
+In July 2009, many prominent Singularitarians participated in a conference organized by the Association for the Advancement of Artificial Intelligence (AAAI) to discuss the potential impact of robots and computers and the possibility that they may become self-sufficient and able to make their own decisions.
+They discussed the possibility and the extent to which computers and robots might be able to acquire autonomy, and to what degree they could use such abilities to pose a threat or hazard (i.e., cybernetic revolt).
+They noted that some machines have acquired various forms of semi-autonomy, including being able to find power sources on their own and independently choose targets to attack with weapons.
 They warned that some computer viruses can evade elimination and have achieved "cockroach intelligence".
-They asserted that self-awareness as depicted in science fiction is probably unlikely, but that there were other potential hazards and pitfalls.
+They asserted that self-awareness as depicted in science fiction is probably unlikely, but that there are other potential hazards and pitfalls.
 Some experts and academics have questioned the use of robots for military combat, especially when such robots are given some degree of autonomous functions.
-The President of the AAAI has commissioned a study to look at this issue.
+The President of the AAAI has commissioned a study of this issue.

 Reception

-There are several objections to Kurzweil's singularitarianism and these even include criticisms from optimists within the A.I. field.
-For instance, Pulitzer Prize winning author Douglas Hofstadter argued that Kurzweil's predicted achievement of human-level A.I. by 2045 is not viable.
-Even Gordon Moore, who is credited for introducing the Moore's Law that predicated the notion of singularity, maintained that it will never occur.
+There are several objections to Kurzweil's singularitarianism, even from optimists in the A.I. field.
+For instance, Pulitzer Prize-winning author Douglas Hofstadter argued that Kurzweil's predicted achievement of human-level A.I. by 2045 is not viable.
+Even Gordon Moore, the namesake of Moore's Law that predicated the notion of singularity, maintained that it will never occur.
 According to some observers, these criticisms do not diminish enthusiasm for singularity because it has assumed a quasi-religious response to the fear of death, allowing its adherents to enjoy the benefits of religion without its ontological burdens.
-Science journalist John Horgan provided more insights into this notion as he likened singularitarianism to a religion:
+Science journalist John Horgan wrote:

-Kurzweil rejects this categorization, stating that his predictions about the singularity are driven by the data that increases in computational technology have been exponential in the past.
-He also stressed that critics who challenge his view mistakenly take an intuitive linear view of technological advancement.
+Kurzweil rejects this assessment, saying that his predictions about the singularity are driven by the data that increases in computational technology have long been exponential.
+He says that his critics mistakenly take an intuitive, linear view of technological advancement rather than accounting for that exponential growth.